20 Good movies to Learn Korean

 4. Scandal Makers (과속 스캔들), 2008

-And the shocking-fun doesn’t stop here.
-She has a 6-year-old son too?
+And the shocking fun doesn’t stop here.
+She has a 6-year-old son, too.

-That’s the situation of Nam Heon-soo, played by Cha Tae-hyun, who was a famous idol in his younger days.
+That’s the situation of Nam Heon-soo, played by Cha Tae-hyun, a famous idol in his younger days.
 Now he is in his mid-30s, a popular Radio D.J.
 Hence, this film will have songs which are again suitable for learners.

-One day his apartment bell rings, and a girl, Hwang Jeong Nam, played by Park Bo-young, who looks like she is in her early 20s, enters with her son.
+One day, his apartment bell rings, and a girl, Hwang Jeong Nam, played by Park Bo-young, who looks like she is in her early 20s, enters with her son.

 Hwang Ki Dong, portrayed by Wang Seok Hyun, stated that she is his daughter.